RobotecAI/RobotecGPULidar/README.md

 ### Checking the installation, troubleshooting

 To verify that your drivers and libraries are correctly installed, do the following:
-*  Run `nvidia-smi` in your command line and see if the output shows the correct version of driver and CUDA (435+, 10.1+)
+*  Run `nvidia-smi` in your command line and see if the output shows the correct version of driver and CUDA (455.28+, 11.2+)
 *  Check the CUDA compiler: `nvcc -V` in your command line.
-It should show the correct version (10.1+).
+It should show the correct version (11.2+).
 *  Run `locate libnvoptix`.
-It should point to the 435+ version of the library.
+It should point to the 455.28+ version of the library.
 If you uninstalled the old drivers, run `ubdatedb` first.
 *  Run `ls ${OptiX_INSTALL_DIR}` in your terminal.
 It should list directories of your OptiX SDK.
 *  Build OptiX SDK and run `./optixHello` from the `${OptiX_INSTALL_DIR}/SDK/build/bin` directory.
 It should run without error and show green window.

 If all of these work correctly, your environment is likely setup correctly.
 Some problems are solved by restarting your computer (especially after you change/install drivers).

 ### Building (Linux)
-* Install required packages
-    `sudo apt install libglfw3-dev cmake-curses-gui`
 * Clone the code
     `git clone https://gitlab.com/robotec.ai/volvo-cpac/optixlidarsimulator.git`
    `cd optixlidar`